massifrg/pandoc-export-index/README.md

 ## How indices are modelled in different formats

-AFAIK from the indexing point of view, we can divide formats into two families:
+AFAIK we can divide formats into two families from the indexing point of view:

-- ICML, docx, odt: there's a database of terms and references in the text to them
+- ICML, docx, odt: there's a database of terms and references to them in the text

 - ConTeXt, LaTeX: the database is built incrementally from macro calls like `\index{term}`, `\index{head+sub}` (ConTeXt), `\index{head!sub}` (LaTeX)